 - Finally, he was superior to the Levitical priests.
-When God established the Levites as priests in Israel, he commanded the people to pay tithes to them.
-But remember—the Levites were descendants of Abraham, and rather than receive tithes, Abraham paid tithes to yet another.
+When God called the Levites to be priests in Israel, he commanded the people to pay tithes to them.
+But remember, the Levites were Abraham’s descendants.
+Rather than receive tithes, Abraham paid tithes to yet another.
 He recognized there was one even more worthy to receive tithes than he or his descendants.

 We should also consider at least two things that the text does not say.
 First, the text does not give a genealogy of Melchizedek.
 We do not have a record of his mother or father.
 And finally, the text does not record the death of Melchizedek; therefore, there is no record of his priesthood ever coming to an end.

 Based on David’s words in Psalm 110, we should expect the Messiah to resemble Melchizedek in at least some of these ways.

 It’s no coincidence that Zechariah 6:13 identifies the Messiah as a priest-king who brings peace: “It is he who shall build the temple of the Lord and shall bear royal honor, and shall sit and rule on his throne.
 And there shall be a priest on his throne, and the counsel of peace shall be between them both.”
 Isaiah 9:6 famously predicts that “his name shall be called…The Prince of Peace.”
 Despite these prophecies, the exact nature of the Messiah was not clear.
 For old covenant people like David, looking for a priest like Melchizedek was like living in the shadows.
 They needed a bright light to shine.